 In November 2019 we ran a community workshop roadshow in seven key areas, co-hosted with local resident associations and groups.

-We also hosted targeted community engagement exploring scenarios for how growth could occur in the Upper Clutha and Wakatipu.
-More recently we have had conversations with the community in settlements that could be considered growth areas in the future.
+We also hosted targeted community engagement exploring scenarios for how growth could occur in the Upper Clutha and Wakatipu along with conversations with the community in settlements that could be considered growth areas in the future.

-These conversations were an opportunity for our community to provide meaningful input into the formation of the draft Spatial Plan which will be released in the new year..
+These conversations were an opportunity for our community to provide meaningful input into the formation of the draft Spatial Plan which was released following Council approval on 19 March 2021.

-To read detailed feedback summaries and view key project dates head to letstalk.qldc.govt.nz/spatial-plan
+To read detailed feedback summaries of our early engagement and view key project dates head to letstalk.qldc.govt.nz/spatial-plan